Water scarcity affects not only Mexico but many other nations worldwide.

 Part of that is knowing that everything surrounding us is part of a chain and that altering one piece can affect the entire system.
 Therefore, to improve water scarcity in Mexico, we should try to have a country without contamination.

 Reducing our environmental impact is essential to make an impact.
-And some ways to be more environmentally safe are:
+Some other ways to be more environmentally safe are:

-- Instead of using a car, use a bike, scooter, or carpool.
+- Instead of using a car, walk, bike, scooter, or carpool.

 - Save electricity